Syed Khalil-ur-Rehman: Political career

 Syed Khalil-ur-Rehman is credited for introducing Maulvi Abdul Bari to politics.
 He was also a friend of prominent and the oldest Muslim League worker Malik Barkat Ali.

 While he was studying in England, the famous ‘Round Table Conference’ was being held there.
 Mr. Muhammad Ali Jinnah (Quaid-e-Azam), Maulana Mohammad Ali Jouhar, Mahatma Gandhi and other prominent leaders of South Asia were also present on the occasion.
 Syed Khalil-ur-Rehman was very impressed with Maulana Mohammad Ali Jouhar.
 From there on, he became inclined towards politics.
 He met Maulana Mohammad Ali Jouhar many times and they became close friends.

-He participated actively in the All India Muslim League sessions held in Abbotabad in 1938.
+He participated actively in the All India Muslim League sessions held in Abbottabad in 1938.
 He was a member of the Pakistan Resolution Committee and organiser of the All India Muslim League session held at Minto Park (Minar-e-Pakistan, Lahore in April 1940, where the Pakistan Resolution was adopted.

 Soon after the Session, he was selected as the General Secretary of Punjab Muslim League.
 He faced considerable opposition from his opponents and ill-wishers at the time but he remained dedicated to the party.
 His efforts and commitment was eventually noticed and recognised by the Quaid and the high command of the Muslim League.
 Henceforth, he was invited to the central party meetings chaired by Quaid and other senior members of the party.

 He is considered as one of the pioneers of Muslim League in Punjab.

 In the early 1950s, he was elected to the 1st constituent assembly of Pakistan and became Minister of State for Defence in Khawaja Nazimuddin's Government.
 Later in 1953, after the dismissal of the cabinet, he was sent to Burma as Pakistan’s Ambassador.